woupiestek/scryptic/log.md

 children.
 Should only the twice empy case be avoided then?

 A, but then the null object started acting up, so I needed to kill that one too.

+### analysis

+SSA doesn't really do what I expect.
+I just want to solve the program by inlining variables.
+This does not even require special handling of if statements, we can just keep if expressions around.

 ## 2024-03-16